 2. Insert the CD, DVD or USB drive, and reboot your computer.

 3. Choose "Boot from LiveBoot" on the Boot Menu to enter the virtual system.

 4. Select "Windows Recovery" and click Boot File Recovery to fix NTDETECT.com failed error.

 5. When Boot File Recovery complete, restart your computer.

 6. If no other issue, the NTDETECT Failed error should be fixed, and you can then see your familiar desktop.

-Tips: Several problems may occur when downgrade from Windows Vista to Windows XP.
+Tips: Several problems may occur when downgrading from Windows Vista to Windows XP.
 Therefore, you are highly recommended to wipe clean the hard drive before installing Windows XP.
-And you'd better prepare all hard drivers at hands because you may find out some drivers only support Windows Vista.
+And you'd better prepare all hard drivers at hand because you may find out some drivers only support Windows Vista.